sCrypt-Inc/specification/docs/syntax.rst

     * - 9
       - ``&``
       - left-to-right
-      - If it is two integer with different length, the length will be supplemented before bitwise
+      - In the case of two integers with different length, the shorter one with be expanded first to be the same legnth with the longer one using `num2bin`

     * - 10
       - ``^``